Detailed Explanation of Component Decorator Identifiers

 2.5.2 Custom Object Types

-Custom object types refer to setting a custom imported object.
-Expose the component property according to the decorator property identifier of this object.
+Custom object types involve setting a custom imported object.
+Component properties are exposed based on the decorator property identifier of that object.

 //MyScript.ts